SMS Otter (1877)

-SMS Otter was a gunboat built for the German Kaiserliche Marine (Imperial Navy) in the 1870s.
+SMS Otter was a steam gunboat built for the German Kaiserliche Marine (Imperial Navy) in the 1870s.
 Originally intended for use in Chinese waters against local pirates, she instead remained in Germany through her career as a training ship.
 This was the result of the ship's very poor seaworthiness, which prevented her from making the long voyage to China.
 In German waters, she operated as a tender for the artillery school from 1880 to 1886; from 1887 to 1897, she served in the Ship Inspection Commission; and then from 1898 to 1907, Otter was assigned to the Mine Testing Commission.
 The ship became part of the torpedo school from 1907 to 1912, when she was converted into a coal storage barge.
 She was then sold into private service in 1914, ultimately to Anschütz & Co., which used Otter for compass testing.
 She was eventually broken up in 1926.

 Design

 By the mid-1870s, German economic interests in China had significantly increased, and German businesses had begun to come under attack by local pirates.
 Because the pirates operated out of rivers and shallow bays, larger cruising warships could not be used to attack them, necessitating a small, purpose-built warship.
 In the mid-1870s, Germany stationed four to ten warships in the Pacific, in part to combat piracy in Chinese waters, but all were larger corvettes or ocean-going gunboats.
 Other naval powers, such as the British Royal Navy, stationed more than a hundred small gunboats for use in shallow coastal and riverine waters, and by 1876, the Kaiserliche Marine (Imperial Navy) had decided that Germany should station at least one such vessel in Chinese waters.
 The contract for the ship was awarded to Schichau-Werke, the first time a German shipbuilding was contracted to build a warship for the fleet.
 Schichau had done the design work on a speculative basis, before the contract had been awarded, and the ship was acquired outside the normal process that required the navy to adhere to the fleet plan that Albrecht von Stosch had laid out in 1872.